coreinfrastructure/best-practices-badge/README.md

 ## License

-All material here is released under the [MIT license](./LICENSE).
+All material in this repository is released under the [MIT license](./LICENSE).
-All material that is not executable, including all text when not executed, is also released under the
+All material in this repository that is not executable, including all text when not executed, is also released under the
 [Creative Commons Attribution 3.0 International (CC BY 3.0) license](https://creativecommons.org/licenses/by/3.0/) or later.
 In SPDX terms, everything here is licensed under MIT;